Family Food on the Table

 • A single serving of turkey offers 50% of your daily value of lean protein.

-Okay, enough of the turkey love fest, let’s make this recipe so we can eat!
+Okay, let's get to cooking so we can eat!

-• Homemade taco seasoning is my favorite, but you can substitute store-bought as well.
+Taco seasoning: Homemade taco seasoning is my favorite for flavor and freshness, but you can definitely substitute store-bought as well.

 Another fun add-in I sometimes use is a small can of chopped green chilies.
 I say add it if you got it!